More information on the processing of application

 Different application types and their processing

-A first application refers to an application submitted when you are applying for earnings‑related unemployment allowance for the first time or when more than six months have passed since your previous application period.
-The first application form is more extensive than the follow‑up application form, and therefore its processing time is usually longer than that of a follow‑up application.
+A first application refers to an application submitted when you are applying for earnings-related allowance for the first time or when more than six months have passed since your previous application period.
+The first application form is more extensive than the follow-up application form, and its processing time is therefore usually longer than that of a follow-up application.

-An adjusted follow‑up application applies if, during the adjustment period, you have received income from part‑time work, occasional work, or secondary self‑employment, or if you have worked hours during the application period.
-Some adjusted follow‑up applications are processed automatically by a system immediately upon receipt by the Fund, while others are processed manually in the order of arrival.
+Your application will be processed as an adjusted follow-up application if, during the adjustment period, you have received income from part-time work, occasional work, or secondary self-employment, or if you have worked hours during the application period.

 Otenetti automatically provides the correct type of application form to be completed.